KROIA/CmakeLibCreator/Documentation/EditLibraryProject.md

 In some edge cases it is possible that the parser may interpret something wrong.
 That can create damage to your library.
 If you have saved all changes beforehand you can **discard all changes** using git to restore the library.

-# Edit a library project {#editALibraryProject}
+# Edit a library project
 First a little overview over the workflow with the tool.
 ![Overview](UI_2.png)

-You can find details about what each field represents in the section: [Library Information](InputElements.md/)
+You can find details about what each field represents in the section: [Library Information](InputElements.md)

 1. Click the **Open** button and navigate to the directory where the root CMakeLists.txt file from your library is located.
    Your Project gets loaded.